johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 ### Article Series Overview

-Part 1 (this article): Sets the background for the entire series.
-We'll begin by examining the simple [Faye message broker](xxx) to set the stage for building a custom Nest transporter that sits on top of it.
+* Part 1 (this article): Sets the background for the entire series.
+We'll begin by examining the simple [Faye message broker](https://faye.jcoglan.com/) to set the stage for building a custom Nest transporter that sits on top of it.
-[Part 2](xxx): Walks you through building an initial version of the **server side** of a transporter.
+* [Part 2](xxx): Walks you through building an initial version of the **server side** of a transporter.
 The result is a working version that should familiarize you with the main concepts needed to understand how to build the server component of **any** custom transporter.
-It leaves aside a few important details to keep us on the main path.
+It defers implementation of a few important details to the next article so as to keep us focused on the main path.
-[Part 3](xxx): Cleans up some loose ends, and deep dives on a few of the more advanced and impressive features of the framework,and shows you how to enable these features in your custom transporter.
+* [Part 3](xxx): Cleans up some loose ends, and deep dives on a few of the more advanced and impressive features of the framework, and shows you how to enable these features in your custom transporter.
-[Part 4](xxx): Switches to the client side.
+* [Part 4](xxx): Switches to the client side.
 As with the server side, this article walks through a **complete** implementation, though it defers a few of the more complex features to the next article.
-[Part 5](xxx): Completes the client-side journey, resulting in a completely functional custom transporter for Faye.
+* [Part 5](xxx): Completes the client-side journey, resulting in a completely functional custom transporter for Faye.
-Part 6: (Coming soon!)
+* Part 6: (Coming soon!)
 Surveys a few of the built-in NestJS transporters and compares their implementation to the Faye implementation to shed light on some broker-specific nuanced implementation details.

 Let's get started!

 #### Get the Code

 All of the code in these articles is available [here](xxx).
 As always, these tutorials work best if you follow along with the code.
 The [README](xxx) covers all the steps you need to get the repository, build the apps, and follow along.
 It's easy!
 I strongly encourage you to do so.
 Note that each article has a corresponding branch in the repository.
 For example, this article (part 1), has a corresponding branch called `part1`.
-Read on, or [get more information here](xxx) to see how to use the branches.
+Read on, or [get more details here](xxx) on using the repository.

 #### Git checkout the current version